Lenmbugua/HTML-BASICS-/Readme.md

 </HTML>

-Design a web page of your town and favorite friend using the elements discussed inthis chapter.
+Design a web page of your town and favorite friend using the elements discussed inthis chapter.=For this question we want to implement the use of marquee and base font size which we previouly covered.